Berkanktk/CyberSecurity/README.md

 This model applies the rule to objects (data) and subjects (users) that can be summarised as "no write up, no read down".
 This rule means that subjects can create or write content to objects at or below their level but can only read the contents of objects above the subject's level.

-## Threat modeling and incidence response
+## Threat modeling and incident response
 Threat modelling is the process of reviewing, improving, and testing the security protocols in place in an organisation's information technology infrastructure and services.

 The threat modelling process is very similar to a risk assessment made in workplaces for employees and customers.
 The principles all return to: